-Push "PWR/VOL" to turn the audio system on and off.
+Push "PWRUVOL", "PWR/VOL" or "VOL/PWR" to turn the audio system on and off.

-Push "AM·FM" or "TAPE" or "CD" to turn on that function without pushing "PWR/ VOL".
+Push "AM", "FM", "AMDFM", "TAPE", or "CD" to turn on that function without pushing "PWRDVOL", "PWR/VOL" or "VOL/PWR".

-You can turn on the cassette player or compact disc player by inserting a cassette tape or a compact disc.
+You can turn on each player by inserting a cassette tape or compact disc.

-You can turn off the cassette player or compact disc player by ejecting the cassette tape or compact disc.
-If the audio system was previously off, then the entire audio system will be turned off when you eject the cassette tape or disc.
-If another function was previously playing, it will come on again.
+You can turn off each player by ejecting the cassette tape or compact disc.
+If the audio system was previously off, then the entire audio system will be turned off when you eject the cassette tape or compact disc.
+If the another function was previously playing, it will come on again.